-The Nabas wind farm has been identified as a potential ecotourism site, and NWPP is already constructing a viewing deck to promote and enhance the ecotourism features of the wind farm.
-PERC is looking forward to developing an ecotourism plan with the LGUs and local communities, alongside the current construction of the view deck.
+The Nabas wind farm has been identified as a potential ecotourism site, and LGU Nabas is already constructing a eco-tourism center to promote and enhance the ecotourism features of the wind farm.
+PERC is looking forward to developing an ecotourism plan with the LGUs and local communities, to complement the existing view deck of NWPP.
 The planned ecotourism development aims to increase awareness in environment protection and to provide additional sources of income for the local government and communities.